-The facility itself is purposefully designed as a community convening hub, and will be accessible to community organizations, as well as local and state government partners, for the purpose of facilitating programs, trainings, events, and initiatives.
-The NVRC will include a regional student veterans’ resource center, serving as a one-stop-shop in support of the educational needs of the region’s veterans and families.
-The University’s storied legacy of service to the nation’s veterans will be put on permanent display through the use of dedicated gallery space, which will serve as a platform to highlight present-day exhibitions of art, culture, and performance relevant to the military-connected community.
+The facility itself is purposefully designed as a community convening hub, and is accessible to community organizations, as well as local and state government partners, for the purpose of facilitating programs, trainings, events, and initiatives.
+The NVRC includes a regional student veterans’ resource center, serving as a one-stop-shop in support of the educational needs of the region’s veterans and families.
+The University’s storied legacy of service to the nation’s veterans is on permanent display through the use of dedicated gallery space, to serve as a platform to highlight present-day exhibitions of art, culture, and performance relevant to the military-connected community.

-Designed as a LEED-certified facility and constructed in accordance with Universal Design practices, the NVRC will be a facility welcoming and accommodating to veterans and others with disabilities.
+Designed as a LEED-certified facility and constructed in accordance with Universal Design practices, the NVRC is a facility welcoming and accommodating to veterans and others with disabilities.

-The NVRC will be the first new building to be realized as part of Syracuse University’s recently developed Campus Framework.
+The NVRC is the first new building to be realized as part of Syracuse University’s recently developed Campus Framework.

-The overall objectives of the Campus Framework includes enlivening the civic realm; revitalizing the academic core; creating a campus-city community; integrating diverse student life activities; and establishing mixed-use neighborhoods.
-The NVRC will assist in transforming today’s underutilized streetscape into a vibrant urban promenade.
+The overall objectives of the Campus Framework include enlivening the civic realm; revitalizing the academic core; creating a campus-city community; integrating diverse student life activities; and establishing mixed-use neighborhoods.
+The NVRC assists in transforming today’s underutilized streetscape into a vibrant urban promenade.

-The NVRC is purposefully designed as a convening hub, and will be accessible to community organizations, as well as local and state government partners, for the purpose of facilitating programs, training’s, events, conferences, and initiatives positioned to advance the social, educational, and economic situation of America’s veterans and military families.
-To that end, the NVRC will include classroom spaces to accommodate local and national veteran focused programming, along with a conference center and auditorium suitable to host community activities, lectures, and national convening events and conferences.
+The Daniel and Gayle D’aniello building is purposefully designed as a convening hub, and is accessible to community organizations, as well as local and state government partners, for the purpose of facilitating programs, training’s, events, conferences, and initiatives positioned to advance the social, educational, and economic situation of America’s veterans and military families.
+To that end, the NVRC includes classroom spaces to accommodate local and national veteran-focused programming, along with a conference center and auditorium suitable to host community activities, lectures, and national convening events and conferences.